AndersenLab/VCF-kit/README.md

 ## primer

+* [ ] Spike in primers with variants.

 ## genome

+Manages genomes used for generating primers and other tasks.
+Performs indexing for all necessary tools.

+* [ ] Check that tools (bwa/samtools/blast) are available.
+	* [ ] Skip bwa if not available
+* [ ] Error Checking

 The __genome__ utility can be used to download genomes from NCBI, <wormbase?>, etc. Downloaded genomes are indexed with bwa, samtools (faidx) and blast.